Lebanon has resumed flights in a limited capacity, with reduced number of flights, and most domestic restrictions have

-Anyone arriving to Lebanon will be required to undergo a PCR test within 72 hours, and quarantine until results are in.
+- Anyone arriving to Lebanon will be required to undergo a PCR upon arrival, and quarantine for 3 days, until results are in.

 Are COVID-19 tests required to travel to Lebanon?

 - All passengers traveling to Lebanon must fill this health declaration form online before departure.

 - Anyone arriving to Lebanon from a country where PCR tests are available, will be required to present a negative test, no older than 96 hours.

-- A second PCR test will be is required within 72 hours from arrival.
+- A second PCR test will be is required upon arrival.

 - All arrivals are required to have valid medical insurance.